PickleBoard

 The Live Activity dismisses automatically about 30 seconds after the game-over moment, giving you time to glance at the final score before the system clears it.

-1. Long-press the Home Screen until icons jiggle.
+1. Long-press an empty area of the Home Screen until icons jiggle.

 2. Tap the + button at the top-left.